Plugin System

 Menu Items

 Menu item contributions add entries to Daintree's application menu.
-Each item specifies which menu it belongs to and an action ID to dispatch when selected.
+Each item names which menu it belongs to and an action ID to dispatch when selected.
 The action is dispatched with a plugin: prefix, so an actionId of "open-viewer" fires as plugin:open-viewer.

 | Field | Type | Required | Description |